Mikeecee1/Near-Earth-Asteroid-Analysis/README.md

 The requirements of the project are to:

 * Identify potentially dangerous asteroids
-    - Detail: Use the hazard flag and derived metrics (size, miss distance, velocity) to identify objects potentially hazardous objects.
+    - Detail: Use the hazard flag and derived metrics (size, miss distance, velocity) to identify potentially hazardous objects.

 * Investigate which physical properties contribute to hazardous status
     - Detail: Run hypothesis tests and simple predictive models to quantify how diameter, velocity and miss distance relate to the `hazardous` label.
 Include uncertainty estimates and effect sizes.